Hivemapper/ui-engineer-coding-challenge/README.md

 ### How to run
 Download this repo.
 If you are going to clone it, do so privately so that nobody else can see your answer.

+Software versions npm 3.5.2 and node v8.10.0 are known to work, https://www.npmjs.com/package/n can be used to manage node versions if you do not have a preferred tool.

 ```shell
 npm install
 npm run transpile # Run each time to recompile your Javascript.